benxdon/benxdon/README.md

-# Hi, I'm Brandon 👋
+# Hi there, I am Brandon 👋

-Data Science & Engineering student at The University of Hong Kong
+---
-Interested in Machine Learning, Data Systems, and building practical tools.
+I am currently a second year undergrad student at the University of Hong Kong.
+Currently pursuing things related to Data Science, Machine Learning, Mathematics and I also occasionally work on my homelab!

 Currently exploring:
 - Machine Learning & Deep Learning